Ethics and Professionalism

 - Identify how and why pharmacists enter the legal/regulatory system

-- Define the concept of unprofessional conduct
+- Define the concept of unprofessional and unethical conduct

 This activity is in compliance with California Assembly Bill 1195, which requires continuing medical education activities with patient care components to include curriculum in the subjects of cultural and linguistic competency.
 For specific information regarding Bill 1195 and definitions of cultural and linguistic competency, please visit the CPE website at www.cpha.com/cape.